 Whiteface Mountain, N.Y.

 Ever wondered what it’s like to send it off an Olympic jump?
-Now you can ride to the top of the Olympic Jumping Complex in a glass-enclosed elevation and take in the same views.
+Now you can ride to the top of the Olympic Jumping Complex in a glass-enclosed elevator and take in the same views (no jumping needed).
 You can also explore miles of biking, hiking, and guided ATV trails, plus a mountain coaster, zipline, and gondola rides.

 Whiteface Mountain Summer Checklist

 - Board the Cloudsplitter Gondola for views of the Adirondack High Peaks.
 Bring a picnic and linger over those views at the summit.
-The gondola operates from June 30 -Sept.
-4.
+The gondola opens June 27.
+Indulge yourself in gorgeous views of the Adirondack Mountains and lakes.

 - Take a guided or self-guided hike amid granite cliffs and high-altitude waterfalls.